| Title: | Quantitative Analysis of Mass Spectrometry Data |

 values were filtered).

-signature(x = "MassSpectrum")
+signature(x = "MassSpectrum"):

 Estimates and removes the baseline of a

-object.
+MassSpectrum object.

-See removeBaseline,MassSpectrum-method
+See removeBaseline,MassSpectrum-method for

 details.

-signature(object = "MassSpectrum")
+signature(object = "MassSpectrum"):

-Smoothes the intensities of an MassSpectrum
+Smoothes the intensities of an MassSpectrum object.

-See smoothIntensity,MassSpectrum-method
+See smoothIntensity,MassSpectrum-method for

 details.

-signature(object = "MassSpectrum")
+signature(object = "MassSpectrum"):

 Accessor function for Total Ion Current (TIC, area under the curve).